GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex2_.md

 🚧This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧

-This exercise focuses on exploring the basemaps and discussing challenges of map literacy and orientation on the maps, as well as the characteristics, strengths, accuracy or need for updated data, and differences basemaps based on satellite images or OpenStreetMap data.
+This exercise focuses on the first step of working with the Sketch Map Tool “Create a Sketch Map” and especially the characteristics, differences, weaknesses and strengths of the satellite and the OSM basemap.

-The finished map could look something like this:

 ```{figure} ../../fig/SMT_Idee_traffic_light_exerices.png